By Colin Findlay

 Old Geelong Grammarians affiliated in 2002, becoming the tenth club in the Association.
 Old Geelong Collegians hosted their first event at Geelong in 2001, the former MacDougall Relay.
 It took a couple more years before the OGC women’s team took out the club’s first team title at Geelong.
 In 2015, the Association welcomed its eleventh and final club, Caulfield Grammarians.

-Initially in the new decade, Old Scotch was the leading club, but then Haileybury began a series of virtually unbroken wins for three years, including a clean sweep in 2003.
+Initially in the new decade, Old Scotch was the leading club, but then Haileybury began a series of virtually unbroken wins for three seasons, including a clean sweep of all events in 2003.
 They were led by Nigel Adkin who was fastest time in most events, supported by Matt Macdonald, Andrew Scott, Andrew Leach and Justin Wilson.
-In recent years Old Xaverians have returned to the winning list.
-Julian Marsh and David McNeill have been their leading individuals during this period.
-But the dominant men’s team of late has been Old Wesley, led by twice Athlete of the Year Adam Pyke.
+Then Old Xaverians returned to the winning list.
+Julian Marsh and David McNeill were the leading individuals during this period.

 Amongst the women, Anna Thompson (OW) was outstanding and in due course went on to represent Australia in a range of track, road and cross country events, including the Commonwealth Games.
-Anna Worland (OW) was usually there with her and not surprisingly, the Old Wesley women’s team won most events over a five year period.
-Recently, the Old Xaverians women have enjoyed a prodigious unbroken winning streak.
+Anna Worland/Kasapis (OW) was usually there with her, and not surprisingly the Old Wesley women’s team won most events over a five year period.
+Then the Old Xaverians women dominated team events for almost a decade.

-The annual handbook of the season’s fixtures and records provides the detail of individual and team performances and past office bearers.
-It does not easily engender enthusiasm beyond the statistics.
-However, all who are involved with the APSOC winter program can anticipate that the Association will surely progress to a century of activity with continuing confidence and enjoyment.
+The APSOC website provides up to date results, the season’s fixtures, individual and team performance records and much more.
+All who are involved with the APSOC winter program can anticipate that the Association will surely progress to a century of activity with continuing confidence and enjoyment.

 With acknowledgement to Luke Travers, author of Hill and Dale.